SNAP Helps Grow a Healthy Workforce and a Healthy Economy

 The Supplemental Nutrition Assistance Program, or SNAP, provides critical support for Montana families to help put food on the table each month.
 By mid-April, Congress is expected to take up the Farm Bill - a wide-ranging piece of legislation that incorporates most federal agricultural policies, including SNAP.
 This bill is typically renewed every five to six years with bipartisan support and helps ensure all Americans can access the food they need.

-This year, however, Congress may consider significant cuts to SNAP which could harm Montanans across the state.
+This year, however, Congress may consider significant cuts to SNAP which could harm Montanans across the state, from rural and urban communities to Indian Country.
 SNAP is a vital lifeline for families and individuals who have fallen on difficult times.
 But SNAP does much more than help households avoid hunger and get back on their feet – it also is an important boost to our agricultural economy.

 The Supplemental Nutrition Assistance Program (SNAP), formerly known as the Food Stamp Program, provides relief to low-income adults and families who have fallen on hard times.
 Eligibility is calculated based on gross monthly income, net income, and a household’s assets.
 A family of three would have to have an income of less than $26,600 a year to qualify for SNAP in Montana.